 Moving to New York City

-Are you moving to New York City?
 New York City.
 The Big Apple.
 Possibly the most vibrant and exciting city on the planet, and certainly the heartbeat of the US and the headquarters of corporate America.
 Founded in 1624 by Dutch settlers and initially known as New Amsterdam, the city was the capital of the US from 1785 to 1790.
-It has long been America’s most populous city and in popular culture, it represent the apex of the American Dream—if you can make it here, you can make it anywhere!
+It has long been America’s most populous city and in popular culture it represents the apex of the American Dream—if you can make it here, you can make it anywhere!

 Not only is it the world’s major financial centre, it’s also a powerhouse in terms of commerce, media, art, fashion, research, technology, healthcare, real estate, insurance, education and entertainment.
 The United Nations and countless other organisations headquarter here, as well as major corporations from all over the world.
 For expats moving here to work, the stakes may be high but life will never be dull and the rewards can be great.

 Obviously, furnished apartments are a lot more expensive than unfurnished, by as much as 20 to 40%.
 But factoring in the time and effort, it may be worth it.
 Firstly, you would be able to move straight in.
 Plus, furnished apartments are ideal for short-term leases.
 Fully furnished spaces charge higher deposits than unfurnished to cover the cost of repairs or replace furniture if damage is caused.

 Putting New York on the Map